Grade Forgiveness Policy

 - The transfer course is repeated at the same institution; or

 - The transfer course is repeated at McNeese and is deemed equivalent to the McNeese course by the Registrar’s Office and the academic department offering the course.

-- A student may not petition grade forgiveness for a grade assigned as a result of academic dishonesty.
+- A student may not petition grade forgiveness for a grade assigned because of academic dishonesty.

 - Students should be aware that, when considering applications for admission, many undergraduate professional curricula and most graduate and professional schools compute the undergraduate GPA on all course attempts.

-- Once a student has earned a degree, the grade forgiveness policy cannot be invoked with respect to any course attempted prior to earning the degree.
+- Once a student earns a degree, the grade forgiveness policy cannot be invoked with respect to any course attempted prior to earning the degree.

-- Grades excluded as a result of this policy may impact a student’s financial aid satisfactory academic progress (SAP) status, depending on the timing of grade exclusion and the SAP calculation.
+- Grades excluded because of this policy may impact a student’s financial aid satisfactory academic progress (SAP) status, depending on the timing of grade exclusion and the SAP calculation.

 - This policy does not impact the following GPA calculations: